You can download the packaged trueSKY assets from http://simul.co/download/. Simply import these into a your project to use.

 To enter your licence key into Unity, follow the instructions below:

 If the username and licence key are valid, trueSKY will be active on in Unity.
+If successful the Sequencer will print an “OK” message.
 If you are unable to validate a valid licence key, try clearing the field before trying again.

 trueSKY rendering now occurs between the solid and transparent rendering in Unity.
 Therefore the TransparencyCamera component is no longer required.

 This is your connection to trueSKY within a scene.
 Its controls are:

 Render in Edit Mode: Draw the trueSKY environment in the Game view from the Editor.